PeakockCode/top-youtubers-cz-2024-doc/README.md

 #### Potential profit

 1) Signing a contract with the YouTube channel ViralBrothers SHOW could result in a net profit of 25,680,000 CZK.
-2) Collaboration with YouTuber Mr. Michal would bring us net profit of 17,740,000.00 CZK.
+2) The collaboration with YouTuber Mr. Michal would bring us net profit of 17,740,000.00 CZK.
 3) From an influencer marketing contract with the YouTube channel Štístko a Poupěnka, we could expect a profit of 14,080,000 CZK.
 4) A partnership based on product placement with YouTuber Silvie Mahdal could generate a profit of 13,420,000 CZK.
 5) A product placement campaign with YouTuber Puzzle Guy could generate a profit of 6,500,000 CZK, while a contract-based collaboration would bring in 6,040,000 CZK.